Estate Planning and Asset Protection

 Health Care Proxy

 The health care proxy gives your appointed agent the power to make health care decisions on your behalf if it is determined that you are unable to make or express such decisions on your own.
 The health care proxy also includes HIPAA releases for your agents.
-Health Care Proxies are extremely important if it becomes necessary to make decisions concerning medical procedures and end-of-life decisions.
+Health Care Proxies are extremely important if it becomes necessary to make decisions concerning medical procedures and end-of-life care.

 HIPAA Release Designation